Agaricus abruptibulbus

-Agaricus abruptibulbus is a species of mushroom in the genus Agaricus.
+Agaricus abruptibulbus is a species of fungus in the genus Agaricus.
 It is commonly known as the abruptly-bulbous agaricus or the flat-bulb mushroom.
-First described by the mycologist Charles Horton Peck, this bulbous-stemmed edible species smells slightly of anise or bitter almond, and turns yellow when bruised or cut.
-The mushroom is medium-sized, with a white, yellow-staining cap on a slender stipe that has a wide, flat bulb on the base.
+First described by mycologist Charles Horton Peck, the mushroom is medium-sized, with a white, yellow-staining cap on a slender stipe which is bulbous on the base.
+The species smells slightly of anise and turns yellow when bruised or cut.

-Taxonomy and classification
+Taxonomy

 The species was originally named Agaricus abruptus by American mycologist Charles Horton Peck in 1900.
 In his 1904 publication Report of the State Botanist, he changed the name to Agaricus abruptibulbus.
 He explained that Elias Magnus Fries had earlier named a species in the subgenus Flammula, which he called Agaricus abruptus; the subgenus was later raised to the rank of genus, and the species was given the name Flammula abruptus.
 Under the transitioning nomenclatural conventions of the time, it was unclear if Agaricus abruptus would remain available for use, so Peck changed the name.

 Agaricus abruptibulbus belongs to Agaricus section Arvenses, a clade within the genus Agaricus.
 Along with A. abruptibulbus, section Arvenses contains the species A. silvicola, A. arvensis, and formerly also A. semotus.

 Some American authors consider this species to be synonymous with A. silvicola, while some in Europe have synonymized it with the similar species A. essettei.
 American mycologists Steve Trudell and Joseph Ammirati noted in a 2009 field guide: "The name A. abruptibulbus has been applied to forms with bulbous stipe bases, but variation in stipe shape is so great that the use of this name has been largely abandoned."

 Description

 The cap is whitish in color and convex in shape, reaching up to 8 cm in diameter, sometimes with an umbo.
 After being scratched, cut, or bruised, the cap turns yellow.
 The stipe is 8–12 cm long by 1–3 cm thick and bulbous at the base.
 A large, white annular ring is present on the stipe.
 The gill attachment is free, and the color is initially grayish but turns brownish after the spores have developed.
-Specimens smell slightly of anise.
+Specimens smell slightly of anise or bitter almond.
 The spore print is brown to purple-brown.
 Spores are elliptical in shape, and are 6–8 by 4–5 μm.

 The surface of the cap will stain yellow if a drop of dilute potassium hydroxide is applied.
-This species has a positive Schäffer's reaction, resulting in an orange color.
+The species has a positive reaction to Schäffer's test, resulting in an orange color.